digitickets/digitickets-php-api-client/README.md

 # DigiTickets PHP API Client

 Provides access to the DigiTickets API.
+At present this is a fairly basic HTTP client.
+Eventually this will be fleshed out and have methods for all the endpoints available in the API along with the possible parameters.

 ## Usage
 ```